scuzzydude/asimov/asimov.md

 Scoot (uppercase) is a group of accountable individuals.
 Lowercase scoot is a unit of responsibility.

-Scoot is an enterprise that does not own property of wealth.
+Scoot is an enterprise that does not own property.

 While it might be easier to explain what scoot is in terms of cryptocurrency or existing financial instruments, it would be wrong.
 When the foundation of a system is broken, you don't mold a new system using the old foundation.
 You find a better rock to build your house upon.
 A rock that does not roll.